 If every CISO should remember only one topic of this article, it should be this one.

-The draft text of NIS2 clearly states that :
+The final text of NIS2 clearly states that Essential and Important Entities must:

-“Essential and important entities shall take appropriate and proportionate technical and organizational measures to manage the risks posed to the security of network and information systems which those entities use in the provision of their services.” – NIS2, Article 18
+“take appropriate and proportionate technical, operational and organisational measures to manage the risks posed to the security of network and information systems which those entities use for their operations or for the provision of their services, and to prevent or minimise the impact of incidents on recipients of their services and on other services.” – NIS2, Article 21

-- risk analysis and information system security policies;
+- policies on risk analysis and information system security;

 - incident handling (prevention, detection, and response to incidents);

-- supply chain security including security-related aspects concerning the relationships between each entity and its suppliers or service providers such as providers of data storage and processing services or managed security services;
+- supply chain security including security-related aspects concerning the relationships between each entity and its suppliers or service providers;

 - security in network and information systems acquisition, development and maintenance, including vulnerability handling and disclosure;